vchan2/vchan2.github.io/div2.md

 ### Updates

+* HW for Monday, May 25: You must work on the following 3 IXL units (this can count as part of your daily 25 minutes)
+  * Grade 7: T.10
+  * Grade 8: W.12
+  * Grade 10: O.6

 * HW for Tuesday, May 19: Finish at least 10 Euler diagrams in the <a href="https://vchan2.github.io/div2/Venn_puzzler_math_version.pdf"> math version of the Venn Puzzler</a>.
 Here is the <a href="https://vchan2.github.io/div2/Venn_puzzler_math_version_euler_diagrams.pdf"> page of all of the Euler diagrams</a>, and here is the <a href="https://vchan2.github.io/div2/Venn_puzzler_math_version_eg.jpg"> example we did in class</a>.
 Please let me know if you have any questions, and have fun!
 You can submit <a href="https://forms.gle/TTFDuJbAN4imeAxv7"> here</a>

 * HW for Tuesday, May 19: If you scored less than 9, you must re-do  the 10-question <a href="https://forms.gle/5tRVVoEgscnGDixJ8"> algebra word problem Google Form</a>.
 If you scored 9, this is optional.